Theory of Dynamic Systems

 Final Exam - Max.
 70 points.

 Language of instruction

-1. Dynamic system definition and divison.
+1. Dynamic system definition and subdivision.

-2. Different types of system description: input output, transfer function, frequency response, polynomials.
+2. Different types of system description: input-output, transfer function, frequency response, polynomials.

 3. State space description, state equations, their solution.
-Modeling of dynamical systems in Matlab Simulink.
+Modeling of dynamical systems in MATLAB Simulink.

 4. Model realization: serial, parallel, direct programming.
+Canonical forms.

 Specification of controlled education, way of implementation and compensation for absences